opensearch-project/opensearch-net/dev-docs/system-text-json-migration.md

   `InterfaceDataContractResolver` (already used by the high level's `HighLevelContractResolver`, a subclass) wires those setters via reflection; the base resolver has no dependency on `IConnectionSettingsValues`, so it applies here unchanged.
-- **The YAML test runner cannot exercise the STJ path.** It builds an `OpenSearchLowLevelClient` over `ConnectionConfiguration` (see `tests/Tests.YamlRunner/Program.fs`), which is Utf8Json-only and ignores `OSC_USE_STJ`.
-Adding an STJ leg to `integration-yaml-tests.yml` would just re-run Utf8Json, so it is deliberately **not** dual-engine.
-STJ is instead covered by the dual-engine unit suite and the STJ integration leg (§6).
+- **The YAML test runner now exercises the low-level STJ path.** It builds an `OpenSearchLowLevelClient` over `ConnectionConfiguration` (see `tests/Tests.YamlRunner/Program.fs`); since that config now honors `OSC_USE_STJ` (`ConnectionConfiguration.UseSystemTextJson`), the runner drives the low-level STJ engine end-to-end when the variable is set. `integration-yaml-tests.yml` has a `test-yaml-stj` leg that sets `OSC_USE_STJ=true` for a representative version per major line — this is the residual-risk validation described above (an earlier low-level-STJ-by-default revision failed the YAML suite on `search.backpressure` `heap_variance`, a `flat_object` case, and `strict_allow_templates`).
+If that leg surfaces failures, they are the remaining low-level STJ gaps to close, not a regression in the default (Utf8Json) configuration, which the full matrix still covers.
 - **Code-generation templates are unchanged.** ApiGenerator (`.cshtml`) still emits `using OpenSearch.Net.Utf8Json;` and `[SerializationConstructor]` on generated request classes in `_Generated/`.
 STJ's resolver already honors those markers, so